-As at October 2014, there are over 30 Australian companies providing services to the mining sector that have offices in Peru.
+As of May 2016, there are more than 35 Australian companies providing services to the mining sector that have offices in Peru.
 Setting up an office is a well-worn path for suppliers wishing to establish a sustainable presence in the Oil and Gas market.
-Many Australian companies develop a presence by organically growing a subsidiary office from Australia or an existing office in the region.
+Many Australian companies develop a presence by growing a subsidiary office from Australia or an existing office in the region.

 The best approach depends on the type of business, the appetite for risk, funds available to the company and issues around protection of intellectual property.

 - Oil and gas blocks tenders are promoted by Perupetro, which provides publicly available information free of charge.